-- the inmate’s level of remorse for the crime, and
+- the inmate’s level of remorse, and

-- the inmate’s behavior in prison (both positive and negative).
+- the inmate’s behavior in prison.

 - agreeing to live in designated county limits,